Max1Truc/Firefox-add-on-for-leboncoin.fr/README.md

 1. Allez sur la page de l'une de vos annonces

-2. Vérifiez que le texte du bouton `Modifier l'annonce` est vert.

-3. Cliquez dessus
+2. Cliquez sur le logo de l'extension en haut à droite de la fenêtre de l'extension

-4. Vous n'avez plus qu'à modifier l'annonce et à supprimer l'ancienne
+3. Vous n'avez plus qu'à modifier l'annonce et à supprimer l'ancienne

 **English:**

 1. Go to the page of one of your ads

-2. Check that the `Modifier l'annonce` button is green.

-3. Click on it
+3. Click on the button of the add-on on the top right corner

 4. You can now modify the new ad and delete the old one.